I’d have to say that March of 2019 was one of the most difficult months I’ve ever had with my online business.

 This is essentially when you create a directory on your website, and then you have multiple people link to you because of said directory.

-While this did work for the BCC website without any issues, I think it crushed the CK website’s potential.
+While this did work for Website 4 without any issues, I think it crushed Website 5’s potential.

-Google was only sending traffic to these directory pages on the CK website.
+Google was only sending traffic to these directory pages on Website 5.
 Because of this, it was really difficult for me to create affiliate content that would get seen in search results.

 I actually think that Google felt my website was mainly a directory vs. a general resource for people who are interested in the main topic of the website.